Pokecord-Official/Pokecord-Guide/commands/market.md

 ## Mystery Shop

-The Mystery Shop is located at the top section of the market, offering Pokémon with hidden IV% values capped between `76%` and `95%`.
+The Mystery Shop is located at the top section of the market, offering Pokémon with hidden IV% values capped between `76%` and `92%`.
 Players have two options:

-1. Purchase the Pokémon directly using **pokecoins** or **gems**.
+1. Purchase the Pokémon directly using pokecoins or gems.
 2. Choose to reveal the IV% before buying.
 However, revealing the IV% increases the price.

 Below is the pricing structure for Pokémon after their IV% is revealed based on their rarity and IV% value: